Pardoxa/large_deviation_merger/README.md

         }
       ],
-      "comment": "%", <-- In this file, comments are specified by "%" "sep": "," <-- also, the seperator is "%"
+      "comment": "%", <-- In this file, comments are specified by "%" "sep": "," <-- also, the seperator is ","
     }
   ],
-  "hist": "HistIsizeFast", <--- No other Histogram is implemented yet "merge": "Average", <--- alternative mode: Derivative "global_comment": "#", <-- Specify what a line must start with to be ignored "bin_size": null, <--- you can specify a bin size, to normalize the integral instead of the sum "bin_starting_point": null <-- if you do specify a bin_size, what were should the merged interval start?
+  "hist": "HistIsizeFast", <--- No other Histogram is implemented yet - can be omitted, this is the default "merge": "Average", <--- alternative mode: Derivative "global_comment": "#", <-- Specify what a line must start with to be ignored "bin_size": null, <--- you can specify a bin size (float), to normalize the integral instead of the sum "bin_starting_point": null <-- if you do specify a bin_size, what were should the merged interval start?
 }
 ```